ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Azure MFA integrates with Azure AD Conditional Access polices, or the Trusted IP ranges feature to determine under what circumstances and user’s physical location a challenge for additional authentication is required .
 Conditional Access polices are the recommended method to determine MFA conditions.

-#### Design Decisions

-The tables below describe the Azure AD Multifactor Authentication design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Azure AD Multifactor Authentication Design Decisions for all agencies and implementation types
+Table 16 Azure AD Multifactor Authentication Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---